 From the parking area, it’s a short hike of only about a quarter mile up to the caves.
-You’ll (carefully) cross the road and begin walking to the base of the low cliffs in front of you.

 Children will typically handle it well, with their fearlessness and lower center of gravity, but you’ll definitely want to keep a close eye on them upon reaching the caves.
-The opening in the photo above ends abruptly in a sheer dropoff of at least 20 feet.
+The opening in the photo above ends abruptly in a sheer drop of at least 20 feet.

 It’s free to visit the site – there’s no cost or fees involved.

 The best time of day for photos is reportedly in the late afternoon and early evening before sunset.
 This makes perfect sense to me, as the caves are west-facing.
 The photos on this page are from mid-morning.